kexiZeroing/FE-Learning-notes/doc/mac-terminal.md

 ## Hidden Files
 In UNIX, files or directories with a name beginning with `.` are considered hidden and will not be shown in a normal file list with `ls`.
 However you can list them with the option `ls -a`.
 Usually dot files are configuration files or folders. macOS Sierra added a Finder keyboard shortcut to quickly show hidden files using `Command + Shift + .`, which will quickly show all hidden files and a second time will re-hide them.

+How to hide a file or folder in macOS Finder?
+Open the terminal and run `chflags hidden <path>`.
+In case you need to set it back to visible, use `chflags nohidden <path>`.

 ## Deleting Files
 In the Finder, deleted files are moved to the Trash, which is actually the invisible directory `~/.Trash`.
 There the file will remain until the user chooses 'Empty Trash'.
 Only then is the file removed from disk.
 The command line has no such safety net.
 When you delete a file with the `rm` command it is gone.
 You can add the `-i` option to the `rm` command which will ask for confirmation before actually deleting it.
 There is a command `rmdir` which is the destructive equivalent of `mkdir`.
 However, `rmdir` can only remove empty directories.